Take the next step with a solid education.

 Explore workforce-ready degrees and certificates designed to get your career moving.

-Pennsylvania Highlands Community College has announced the addition of a Women’s Basketball ...
+Pennsylvania Highlands Community College has announced the launch of the Smart Start ...

 READ MOREThis event will offer valuable insights into the College and its Police Academy program.
 Detailed information about the state requirements needed to qualify for a cadet position in the upcoming academy class will be provided.